-Ennis is a blue-collar town, with 37.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ennis is generally considered to be a blue-collar town.
+39.56% of the Ennis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ennis is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Ennis who work in office and administrative support (14.46%), sales jobs (13.80%), and maintenance occupations (6.27%).
+There are especially a lot of people living in Ennis who work in office and administrative support (13.66%), management occupations (8.19%), and sales jobs (6.99%).

 Being a small city, Ennis does not have a public transit system used by locals to get to and from work.

-The per capita income in Ennis in 2010 was $19,245, which is lower middle income relative to Texas and the nation.
-This equates to an annual income of $76,980 for a family of four.
+The per capita income in Ennis in 2018 was $24,123, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $96,492 for a family of four.
 However, Ennis contains both very wealthy and poor people as well.

 The most common language spoken in Ennis is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Spanish and Italian.